Martin Andanar: Personal life

+He is married to Alelee Aguilar, the daughter of former Las Piñas mayor Vergel Aguilar and niece of former senator Cynthia Villar.
+They have two children.

 Awards and recognitions

 Andanar received the Distinguished Alumnus Award from the Federation University in Australia in 2017.
 The National Press Club in October 2018 honored Andanar with lifetime membership and a plaque of appreciation in recognition of his efforts to protect journalists and increase transparency and accountability in governance.
 Among other things that Andanar worked for was a discount for NPC members at the Chinese General Hospital.
 In November 2018, he was made an honorary member of the Cagayan de Oro Press Club, the oldest press club in the Philippines.

 Presidential citation

 Andanar received a Presidential Citation from President Duterte in December 2018 that commended the PCOO's work in the successful chairmanship of the Philippines for Association of Southeast Asian Nations (ASEAN) Summit in 2017.
 The awarding was held at the Heroes' Hall in Malacanang Palace.
 Andanar dedicated the honor for the award to his colleagues at the agency.
 With him to receive the award was Rhea Cy, Officer-In-Charge of the Planning and Communication Research Division of the Philippine Information Agency.